-In this unit, students continue to read literary works centered on the home and the family, and they analyze how authors use characters and events to explore and portray the pressures of unbridled expectations--within the family and within the self.
-Students read various essays that explore these topics, including essays of literary criticism.
-Students will compare and contrast their literary readings and compose a literary analysis that includes the cited use of literary criticism and the literary works themselves.
+In this unit, students will continue to read literary works centered in the home and the family, and analyze how author's use characters and events to convey themes of the pressures of unbridled expectations--within the family and within the self.
+Students will read various essays that explore these topics, including essays of literary criticism.
+Students will compare and contrast their literary readings and compose a work of literary analysis that includes the cited use of literary criticism and the literary works themselves.

-Reading Prose and Drama
+Reading Fictional Prose and Drama

-Reserved Readings: The Metamorphosis, Kafka; "Alone Together: Why We Expect More from Technology and Less from Each Other," Turkle, Sherry; "The Company Man" Goodman, Ellen; "The Magic of the Family Meal" Gibbs, Nancy; "Death of a Salesman," Bernofsky, Susan; Death of a Salesman, Miller, Arthur.
+Reserved Reading Options: The Metamorphosis, Kafka ; "Alone Together: Why We Expect More from Technology and Less from Eachother," Turkle, Sherry; "The Company Man" Goodman, Ellen; "The Magic of the Family Meal" Gibbs, Nancy; "Death of a Salesman," Bernofsky, Susan; Death of a Salesman, Miller, Arthur.

 - Trace the narrative arc and identify linear, parallel, and flashback plot lines. - Analyze the motivations and choices of main characters and how these characters develop over the course of the text. - Analyze a case in which grasping a point of view requires distinguishing what is directly stated in a text from what is really meant (e.g., sarcasm, irony, or understatement). - Analyze how an author's choices concerning how to structure specific parts of a text (e.g., The choice of where to begin or end a story, the choice to provide a comedic or tragic resolution) contribute to its overall structure and meaning as well as its aesthetic impact. - Analyze literary elements that are unique to drama.
-Recognize dramatic irony and analyze its impact.
+Recognize dramatic irony and analyze its impact on the audience.